 Karaoke is what it is.
 For anyone who has been hiding in a cave, this is where I play the instrumental version of a song while the words roll on a screen.
 The singer gets the microphone and gets to sing the song, over my speakers.

 Karaoke is a choice.
 For some folks, it awesome and they love it.
 For other people, it is terrible and they hate it.
 You can make it a part of your reception or party.
-Whether you plan your entire party around karaoke or just plan to mix it in between dance sets; it can definitely make the night more interesting.
+Whether you plan your entire party around karaoke or just plan to mix it in between dance sets, it can definitely make the night more interesting.

-If you add on karaoke; I bring everything you need for the karaoke to be simple and fun.
+If you add on karaoke, I bring everything you need for the karaoke to be simple and fun.

 I bring songbooks that have the songs listed by artist and by title to pass out among your guests.
 In each songbook there are pens and request slips; so all your guests have to do is select the song, write it down, write down their name, and be ready to sing.
-I also bring a TV that display the words for your singers.
+I also bring a TV that displays the words for your singers.
 I have found that the crowd has much more fun when they can sing along; so, if you have the option to use a TV at the venue, let me know and I will bring all of the needed cables to hook it in.
 If you want to add on Video, I can set up a 10' x 7' screen with the words.
 Lastly, I bring extra microphones for the singers.
 This way there isn't just one mic for everyone to share, you will have at least 2 for the singers and I will still have one for myself.

 I am not the type of KJ (karaoke jock) that will steal the show either.
 If you need me to sing a song to break the ice, or be the male part of a duet - I can do that.

 Karaoke can be added to any show for $75.
 I really need at least 24 hours notice so I can bring all of the extra microphones and TV for the singers.
-If you decide you want it last night, at the event, I can make it happen, but it will not have the extra TV for the words and I may not have as many microphones as I would like.
+If you decide you want it that night, at the event, I can make it happen, but I will not have the extra TV for the words and I may not have as many microphones as I would like.